Thelymitra azurea

-Thelymitra azurea, commonly called the azure sun orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra azurea, commonly called azure sun orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single fleshy, grass-like leaf and up to ten dark azure blue flowers with darker veins.
 The lobe on top of the anther has a toothed or warty tip.

 Description

 Thelymitra media is a tuberous, perennial herb with a single erect, fleshy, channelled, dark green, linear leaf 100-270 mm long, 3-8 mm wide and folded lengthwise.
 Up to ten dark azure blue flowers with darker veins, 13-27 mm wide are arranged on a flowering stem 130-450 mm tall.
 The sepals and petals are 6-13 mm long and 3-7 mm wide.
 The column is blue to purplish, 2.5-4.5 mm long and about 2 mm wide.
 The lobe on the top of the anther is short and dark purplish with a toothed or warty yellow tip.
 The side lobes have white or purplish, mop-like tufts on their ends.
 The flowers are insect-pollinated and open on warm days.
 Flowering occurs from September to December.